Get Resources!

 Check out the most recent Midwest Ag Climate Outlook from the USDA Midwest Climate Hub.

-Wisconsin Ag Energy Efficiency
+Increasing Ag Energy Efficiency

-A lot of CO2 is stored in soil!
-What is a carbon credit and should you consider it for your farm or forest?
+The is a lot of carbon stored in our soil.
+What is a “carbon credit” and should you consider this program for your farm or forest?
+This Extension resource examines the factors to consider before jumping in!

 Dealing With Dairy Heat Stress